lopesfleonardo/RSSHub/.github/ISSUE_TEMPLATE/feature_request_en.md

 ---
 name: 🍭 Feature Request
-about: Submit a new feature request
+about: RSS for Instagram #hashtag
 ---

 <!--